glyh/on_pal/thoughts/selector_pattern.md

 # tmp.at(1) = 10
 # l.at(0) = tmp
 # we have the result: [[1, 10, 3], []]

+# we may also write this, for another version of at that supports nested indexing:
+l.at.(0, 1) = 10
 ```

 ## Why?